 If you're considering joining your husband in over-the-road trucking, there are a lot of things to think about.
 I've recently decided to join my husband, Dee, as he embarks on twelve weeks at a time OTR.
 We've only been at it a week but I wanted to share what I've learned to date.
 Maybe this information will give you a better picture of what it takes to live in the sleeper berth of a semi, whether it is just your husband traveling or you have decided to join him.

-Dee and I elected to bring a 700 watt microwave, which works perfectly with the 1500 watt inverter the Company installed and costs less than those AC/DC ones, a small fridge (because of space limitations we were forced to buy one that plugs into the AC/DC port), a small electric skillet, a plastic, four drawer chest we bought at Walmart, and shower caddies.
+Dee and I elected to bring a 700 watt microwave, which works perfectly with the 1500 watt inverter the company installed and costs less than those AC/DC inverters.
+We also brought a small fridge (because of space limitations we were forced to buy one that plugs into the AC/DC port), a small electric skillet, a plastic, four drawer chest we bought at Walmart, and shower caddies.
 I ordered canvas caddies that are usually sold to college students, with mine being a little bigger because I'm a girl and we just need more stuff.
 They work well when we have to go into the truck stop to shower.
 Also, my regular blow dryer works in the truck.
 That inverter really is a God send.

 As for food, I keep some canned soup, bread, chips, etc on hand.
 Eating out every day will be very costly so it is better to eat in the truck as much as possible and treat yourself to a restaurant meal maybe once a week.
 You will probably find yourself snacking on cheese, fruit, whatever you fancy, more than eating regular meals.
 Dee and I keep a 2-1/2 gallon jug of water in the truck and refill our bottles as we drink them.
 If you don't want to gain a ton of weight, especially since you are sitting in the truck a lot, you will learn to drink water most of the time.